Saint Kitts and Nevis entry requirements for Peru passport holders

 No transit visa needed

-Peru passport holders transiting through Saint Kitts and Nevis do not need a transit visa if they stay airside and have a confirmed onward ticket.
+Peruvian citizens transiting through Saint Kitts and Nevis (e.g., at Robert L. Bradshaw International Airport) do not require a visa if they remain airside and have a confirmed onward ticket.

 Health & vaccines for Saint Kitts and Nevis